 Introduction and Research

 I am a graduate student and research assistant in the department of physics at the University of Illinois at Urbana Champaign.
-Currently, I am conducting research with Nigel Goldenfeld studying phenomena as diverse as regime shifts in ecological systems, quasi patterns, image analysis of roots, and transposon dynamics and colony growth of E-coli.
-In previous semesters, I have acted as a teaching assistant for physics 101, 102, and 211 and was ranked as an excellent teacher all 7 semesters I taught.
-In the fall of 2012 I was also a mentor TA for physics 101 and in this capacity helped advise other graduate students on how to best teach discussion based on my previous experience.
+Currently, I am conducting research with Nigel Goldenfeld, studying phenomena as diverse as stochastic Turing patterns, image analysis of roots, transposon and retro-element dynamics, and colony growth of E-coli.
+In previous semesters, I have acted as a teaching assistant for physics 101, 102, 211, and 435 and was ranked as an excellent teacher all 8 semesters I taught.
+In the fall of 2012, I was a mentor TA for physics 101 and in this capacity helped advise other graduate students on how to best teach based on my previous experience.
+In the past two years, I have also been mentoring two undergraduates to successful completion of research projects in Nigel Goldenfeld's group.

 My Research Interests